TotallyInformation/TotallyInformation.github.io/_github_pages/github-pages-issues.md

 * Build failures generate error messages that are worse than useless.
 Often not even identifying the page that the build failed on.

 * Looks like there may be some issues when creating pages directly from the GitHub web interface.
 I've managed to create several pages that show inconsistent metadata - I suspect they were all created via the web interface first.
-See [Issue #6661](https://github.com/jekyll/jekyll/issues/6661) and [this test page](https://totallyinformation.github.io/github_pages/test)
+See [Issue #6661](https://github.com/jekyll/jekyll/issues/6661) and [this test page](https://totallyinformation.github.io/github_pages/test).

+* Jekyll uses Kramdown to render markdown files.
+This does not quite match the default GFM format.
+While this is improving, the version used is typically behind the current one, often by a fair margin.

+## Minima Theme Issues

+While the Minima theme is pretty good, it has a few issues of its own.

+* The documentation states that all you need to do to enable Disqus is to add your shortcode to `_config.yml`.
+However, this is not quite correct as Disqus in only added to posts and not to pages or collection documents, nor to the home page.

 ## Jekyll Issues